 Instructions

-- Take the butter and cream cheese out of the refrigerator in time for them to come to room temperature.
+- Before you start cooking: Take 1 stick unsalted butter and 4 ounces cream cheese out of the refrigerator at least two hours in advance to allow them to come to room temperature.

-- Put the butter, cream cheese, and flour in a larger bowl.
-Start mixing the ingredients with a fork first.
-Only when the dough has come together in a homogeneous mass, knead the dough smooth with your hands.
+- Put the butter, cream cheese, and 1 1/4 cups all-purpose flour in a large bowl.
+Begin mixing the ingredients with a fork.
+Once the dough has come together into a homogeneous mass, knead it with your hands until smooth.

-- Wrap the dough in cling film and place in the freezer (not the fridge) for 10-15 minutes, but no longer.
+- Wrap the dough in plastic wrap and place it in the freezer for 10-15 minutes, but no longer.

-- Lightly dust the work surface with flour to prevent the dough from sticking to it.
-Roll the dough into as regular a rectangle as possible to a thickness of ⅛ inch.
+- Lightly dust the work surface with flour to prevent the dough from sticking.
+Roll the dough into a rectangle, as evenly as possible, to a thickness of ⅛ inch.

-- Cut the rolled-out dough into squares of approximately 2.½ inches.
-Place about 1 to 1.½ teaspoons of jam in the middle of each square.
+- Cut the rolled-out dough into squares of approximately 2 1/2 inches.
+Place about 1 to 1 1/2 teaspoons of filling in the middle of each square.

-- Using a kitchen knife, lift opposite ends of the dough and fold them one by one over the filling.
-Finally, press the folded ends of the dough lightly together.
+- Using a kitchen knife, lift opposite corners of the dough and fold them one by one over the filling.
+Press the folded ends of the dough together to seal.

-- Carefully transfer kolacky cookies to a baking sheet lined with baking paper.
+- Carefully transfer the Kolacky cookies to a baking sheet lined with parchment paper.

-- Preheat the oven to 340 °F (170 °C).
-Place the baking sheet with kolacky in the preheated oven and bake for about 15 minutes until golden.
+- Preheat the oven to 340 °F. Place the baking sheet with kolacky in the preheated oven and bake for about 15 minutes, until golden.

 Notes

 - SERVING: Kolacky cookies taste best while still warm.
-Serve on a dessert plate with a cup of good coffee or tea.
-The next day kolacky are softer and less flaky than when freshly coming out of the oven.
+Serve them on a dessert plate with a cup of good coffee or tea.
+The next day, kolacky are softer and less flaky than when freshly baked.

 - When rolling out the dough, sprinkle it with flour.
-Also, press your hand into the flour and run it over the rolling pin you will use to roll out the dough.
-Yet, the finished dough should be slightly sticky.
+Also, press your hand into the flour and run it over the rolling pin you will use.
+Despite this, the finished dough should remain slightly sticky.

-- STORAGE: If you have any kolacky leftovers, let them cool completely and store them in an airtight container.
-Store in the fridge, where they will keep for about four days.
-You can also freeze the kolacky cookies.
-They will keep in the freezer for up to 6 months in an airtight container.
+- STORAGE: If you have any Kolacky leftovers, let them cool completely and store them in an airtight container.
+Keep them in the fridge, where they will last for about four days.
+You can also freeze the Kolacky cookies; they will keep in the freezer for up to six months in an airtight container.

 Mary Ray